Saltwater-City/bslc.github.io/_posts/2021-01-04-proxmox-server.md

     pve-headers - Default Proxmox VE Kernel Headers
     ```

-    We can install the propoer version with
+    We can install the proper version with
     ``` bash
     apt-get install pve-headers-5.4.78-2-pve
     ```